CRH

 - Triggers anxiety in glutamatergic systems of the forebrain and stimulates neurotransmission in the amygdala and hippocampus.

-- Stimulates the release of dopamine in dopaminergic cells in the ventral tegmentum and the substantia nigra, thereby reducing anxiety.
+Artificial selective removal of these CRH1 receptors reduced anxiety and inhibited neurotransmission in the amygdala and hippocampus.16 - Stimulates the release of dopamine in dopaminergic cells in the ventral tegmentum and the substantia nigra, thereby reducing anxiety.

 2.1.2.
-CRH2 receptor¶
+CRH2 receptor

 Highest density in